Hang On Sloopy (album)

-Hang On Sloopy is the debut studio album by The McCoys, released in 1965.
-It reached #44 on the Billboard Top LPs chart.
+Hang On Sloopy is the debut album by the McCoys, released in 1965.
+It reached number 44 on the Billboard Top LPs chart.

-The album featured two singles: "Hang On Sloopy", which reached #1 on the Billboard Hot 100, and "Fever", which reached #7.
+The album featured two singles: "Hang On Sloopy", which reached number 1 on the Billboard Hot 100, and "Fever", which reached number 7.

 Track listing

 All songs written and composed by Bob Feldman, Jerry Goldstein and Richard Gottehrer except where noted.